hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Migrates files from the designated provider to the HP Cloud destination.
+Migrates files from the designated provider to the HP Helion Public Cloud destination.
 This command works similarly to `copy` except the first argument is the source account (for example, `AWS`).
 The source objects may be containers, objects, or regular expressions.

 ###Examples
 Migrate objects from the AWS `:aws_tainer` container to the `:hp_tainer` container: